Paralegal: England and Wales

 The original concept of paralegals in the UK started with the Paralegal Association in the mid-1980s (now the National Association of Licensed Paralegals).
-However the oldest incorporated professional body for paralegals in the UK who set the competency standards for paralegals and legal secretaries, issue legal qualifications, and support, represent and promote paralegals is the Institute Of Paralegals.
+However the oldest incorporated professional body for paralegals in the UK who set the competency standards for paralegals and legal secretaries, issue legal qualifications, and support, represent and promote paralegals is the Institute of Paralegals.

-Both the Association and Institute have similar roles in recognizing and registering Paralegals but do not always agree on all the principles of practice.
+Both the Association and Institute have a similar role in recognizing and registering paralegals but do not always agree on all the principles of practice.

 However, it is only recently that paralegals have begun to be seen as more than merely assistants to qualified lawyers.
 They are now a newly emergent, and increasingly distinct, group of legal professionals.

 Due to a lack of metrics it is unclear exactly how many paralegals there are in the United Kingdom.
 The Office of National Statistics and the register of Standard Occupational Classification estimate that there are currently 76,000 mid-skilled "legal associate professionals".
 Research published in 2014 by the Institute for Public Policy Research (IPPR) predicts that this figure is set to grow by 17% within the next decade.
 Moreover, it is estimated that there are now almost 4,000 government registered/regulated paralegal advisory firms offering services that would previously have been offered only by lawyers.This is because most legal work in the United Kingdom is deregulated and therefore there is nothing to stop anyone from opening their own paralegal law firm.

 As the term 'paralegal' is not protected like the term 'solicitor' anyone may call himself/herself a paralegal without any qualification or registrations.
 Professional bodies are lobbying for this to change and the term 'paralegal' to become a protected title.

 Paralegals in England and Wales may only offer limited legal advice, as may any person, with the following exceptions strictly forbidden: